-“May Day” – hardly a person can be found who have not heard of May Day.
-When it is a May Day, it is celebrated sometime between 1st May to 31st May.
-Though, there are a few more to discover when you really eager to know unknown facts of May Day.
+“May Day” – hardly a person can be found who has not heard of May Day.
+When it is May Day, it is celebrated sometime between 1st May to 31st May.
+Though, there are a few more to discover when you are really eager to know unknown facts about May Day.

-“May Day” is a holiday, and it is celebrated with different reasons in different parts across the globe.
+“May Day” is a holiday, and it is celebrated for different reasons in different parts of the globe.
 There is no exact reason to specify why May Day is celebrated, but lots more are here to discover.
-Before to get started we need to know when the May Day is actually celebrated.
+Before getting started we need to know when May Day is actually celebrated.

 1st May is known as May Day.